 Provides an introduction to the principles and applications of isotope geochemistry, which plays an important role in a wide variety of geological, biological, and environmental investigations, and summarizes the analytical techniques used in the field.
 Examines the theory of radiometric dating and provides an overview of the most commonly used geochronometers.
 Focuses on stable isotopes with emphasis on oxygen, hydrogen, carbon, nitrogen, and sulfur and with applications in paleoclimatology, ecology and paleoecology, archeology, and hydrology.

 Explores the analysis and interpretation of real isotope data and provides hands-on experience in their use to solve problems and answer questions in geochronology, paleoclimatology, hydrology, and archaeology.
 Requires data analysis utilizing Microsoft Excel.

-Investigates the ways in which geologic hazards (including earthquakes, landslides, and volcanoes) impact civilization.
-Studies the causes of these hazards, how to assess whether each of these hazards is a concern at a particular site, and how each type of hazard can be planned for.
-Includes field-based exercises.
-Course Lab fee of $21 applies.
+Examines the ways in which geologic hazards (including earthquakes, landslides, volcanoes, problem soils, ground subsidence and earth fissures) impact civilization.
+Studies the processes responsible for these hazards, how to geologically assess whether each of these hazards is a concern at a particular site, how each type of hazard can be planned for, and what laws and regulations need to be considered during site investigations.
+Facilitates discussion of hazards, vulnerability, risk and societal planning/mitigation.
+Course Lab fee of $21 for transportation, lab applies.